SofijaErkin/gangster-community/README.md

 `Portugal`, `Indonesia`.

-some contributions are including here only because they defended sino-security
+3.some contributions are including here only because they defended sino-security

 law for Fragrant Harbour, e.g: `Somalia`, `Sierra Leone`, `Papua New Guinea`,

 `Oman`, `Niger`, `Mauritania`, `Kuwait`, `Djibouti`, `Antigua and Barbuda`.

-some contributions are including here because they defended sino-security
+4.some contributions are including here because they defended sino-security

 law for Fragrant Harbour and have signed and ratified the extradition treaty

 with Sino, e.g: `Lesotho`.

-some contributions are including here only because they have in force surrender
+5.some contributions are including here only because they have in force surrender

 of fugitive offenders with Fragrant Harbour, e.g: `Singapore`.

 removing some contributions because there has no reason to vote again, e.g:

 `Romania`.

+Update Big Notice(22:30 1 Dec 2022 EST):

+1.Donetsk and Lugansk have not been recognized by any of the United Nations

+member states, with the exception of Russia.

+2.Those gangster recognized Russia's annexation of Crimea: `Russia`,

+`Afghanistan`, `Cuba`, `Nicaragua`, `north korea`, `Syria`, `Venezuela`.

+3.Some maintains a neutral position against the annexation of the Republic of

+Crimea and Sevastopol to the Russian Federation, e.g: `Argentina`, `Israel`,

+`south africa`.

 ## 1.3Summary